ubc-library-rc/gis-reference-mapping/index.md

 **Geospatial novices welcome!** No prior experience with mapping is necessary, though familiarity with QGIS is helpful.
 Before taking this workshop, you are encouraged to explore our [Intro to QGIS](https://ubc-library-rc.github.io/gis-intro-qgis/), [Tools and Workflows in QGIS](https://ubc-library-rc.github.io/gis-tools-workflows/), and [Plugins in QGIS](https://ubc-library-rc.github.io/gis-plugins-qgis/) offerings _in that order_ for a gentle introduction.

-If your goal is to map your research area or want to map your research area, or show your data points on a basemap, this workshop is for you.
+If your goal is to map your research area or visualize research data, this workshop is for you.
 However, if you are looking to conduct more advanced spatial analysis on your data, we recommend the QGIS workshops listed above.
 If you realize you actually want to make interactive and dynamic web-based maps that can be embedded in a website or shared via a link, check out our [Webmapping Workshop](https://ubc-library-rc.github.io/gis-intro-leaflet/).
 Finally, if you don't know what kind of output you want just yet, we encourage you to explore our resource for [Telling Spatial Stories](https://ubc-library-rc.github.io/gis-spatial-stories/).
 Here, you will be guided through choosing an output format and tools that serve your purpose, skillset, and timeframe.

 ## Before the Workshop